Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên27/03/2024

-Organized crime rings have fueled a surge in human trafficking and online fraud during the Covid-19 pandemic, Interpol Secretary General Jurgen Stock said at a press conference at the Interpol office in Singapore on March 27, according to Reuters.
-From Southeast Asia, these groups have expanded their networks globally with a turnover of up to $3,000 billion a year.
+Organized crime rings have fueled a surge in human trafficking and online scam hubs during the Covid-19 pandemic, Interpol Secretary General Jurgen Stock said at a press conference at the Interpol headquarters in Singapore on March 27.
+From Southeast Asia, these groups have expanded their networks globally, generating up to $3 trillion in annual revenue, according to Reuters.

 Interpol: Nạn buôn người tại Đông Nam Á trở thành cuộc khủng hoảng toàn cầu- Ảnh 1.